 £1595 – £2095

+Who would suit this level of hearing aid?
 Mid-range hearing aids are a good minimum standard for people who need to hear well in most everyday situations, including social situations with light background noise.

-In addition, most of the latest technological advances developed by the hearing aid manufacturers are available in mid-range hearing aids and above.
-For comparison, mid-range hearing aids are often known as a “Silver”, “Better” or even “Friends and Family” by other companies.
+In addition, most of the latest technological advances developed by hearing aid manufacturers are available in mid-range hearing aids and above.
+For comparison, mid-range hearing aids are often known as “Silver”, “Better” or even “Friends and Family” by other companies.

 £1,245 – £1395